Is Ghosting the new Communicating?

 People who ghost are more likely to have lower self-esteem and self-confidence.

-Ghosting also reflects a person’s inability to manage situations and nurture relationships through healthy communication – but this does not negate the fact their actions may project those same feelings back onto us.
+Ghosting also reflects a person’s inability to manage situations and nurture relationships through healthy communication – but this does not negate the fact that their actions may project those same feelings back onto us.

 Although ghosting is not a reflection of our worth, it is not necessarily less confusing, hurtful or harmful.

 Ghosting can feel mentally and emotionally defeating – and the effects of ghosting can be very harmful and hurtful.